 Correction of congenital malformations such as developmental disorders of the jaw, correction of mastication, prolonged orthodontics, reduction of overall duration of treatment, facial esthetics, improvement of breathing condition, improvement of speech and treatment of jaw pain and open bite are among applications of orthognathic surgery.

 Open bite and orthognathic surgery

-If the teeth are not properly aligned (open bite), the dentist first arranges the teeth orthodontically and then recommends jaw surgery.
+If the patient’s teeth are not properly aligned (open bite), the dentist will first arrange the teeth orthodontically, and then will produce to recommends jaw surgery.

 Malocclusion of the upper and lower teeth may result in inadequate chewing, tooth abrasion and, in severe cases, swallowing and digestion problems.

 The treatment protocol in most open bite cases includes initial orthodontics to arrange and align the teeth and then maxillofacial surgery followed by the second phase of orthodontics.

 A priority is given to maxilla and mandible alignment and surgery consolidation in the second phase of orthodontics, which lasts about 6 to 9 months.